holoviz/panel/doc/tutorials/beginner/build_report.md

 # Build a Report

-In this section we will build a *Wind Turbine Report*:
+In this section we will build a *Wind Turbine Report*.
+We will

-- We will layout and style the report nicely.
+- layout and style the report nicely.
-- We will the export the report to static `.html`.
+- export the report to static `.html` and distribute it via email.

 :::{admonition} Note
 When I ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.